Table of Contents

 4. Gillette Gold “tech”

 The Gillette tech razor has been produced from 1938-1979.
 It was Gillette’s lowest price razor.
 It was a 3-piece razor.
-As it was produced through such a long time, it went through various modifications, some of which even had their own names.
+Since it was produced for such a long time, it went through various modifications, some of which even had their own names.

 To simplify, there were early war Techs, produced during 1938-1945, and post war Techs, made from 1945-1979.
 If you’re a fan, we’ll tell you a minor modification that will help you identify an early war Gillette Tech.
 The middle section, or the guard bar, which holds the blade has triangular guard holes, instead of rectangular ones.

 The top of the razor, the blade cover, or the safety bars/guard plate has a flatter middle section.
 Some say that it exposes the blade more which can affect your shaving experience.

 We’ll particularly talk about the Gold Tech, which is one of the prettiest Gillette razors you can own.
 It has the Gillette logo on the front of its top cover, and a knurled handle with a ball on the end.
 It’s gold plated like the name suggests, and after some cleaning techniques, is restored to its original color!